ananya-bangera/Music_Mania/README.md

 >Then to use link provided in output to open webpage(ctrl+l-click)

 ## Applications
->As each and every person  wants things to happened faster ,they dont want to waste valuable time
+>As each and every person  wants things to happen faster ,and  dont want to waste valuable time
->in such situation our Music Mania is time saver for those who dont want to waste time for dowloading different application for tracker or to calculate calories burn
+>in such situation our Music Mania is time saver for those users for dowloading different application for tracker or to calculate calories burned
+>

 ## Future scope
->
+>1]calorie burn counter
+>2]To give access of  setting a fix distance(planed distance)
+>3]history of disance covered (in graph format )

 ## Screenshots
 Add a few screenshots for parts of the project completed till now to give the viewer a quick idea of what your project looks like.
 After all, a picture speaks a thousand words.